tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

 description: "Avoid the inheritance vs. composition argument by using mixin traits in the right way.
 Using inheritance to mixin behaviour contradicts the inheritance vs. composition principle, so when is a trait with behaviour a genuine mixin?
 Find out in this post."
 ---

 Scala traits are interesting because they can be used for [inclusion polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)) **and** to [mixin](http://en.wikipedia.org/wiki/Mixin) behaviour.
-I've found tension here as one uses inheritance and the other is more about code re-use.
-So when a Scala class extends a trait with behaviour, does it go against the generally accepted view that using inheritance as a mechanism for [code re-use is bad idea](http://baddotrobot.com/blog/2009/01/24/inheritance-vs-composition/).
+I've found tension here as the former uses inheritance and the later is more about code re-use.
+So when a Scala class extends a trait with behaviour, it seems to go against the generally accepted view that using inheritance as a mechanism for [code re-use is bad idea](http://baddotrobot.com/blog/2009/01/24/inheritance-vs-composition/).

 Scala seems to want to encourage me to break the [Inheritance vs. Composition](http://en.wikipedia.org/wiki/Composition_over_inheritance#Benefits) principle.
+There must be a right way and a wrong way.

 <!-- more -->

 ## Mixins the Wrong Way

-Odersky calls traits with behaviour "mixin traits" but I feel like to be a genuine mixin trait, it should be _used_ to mixin behaviour and not as something to extend.
+Odersky calls traits with behaviour "mixin traits".
+I feel like to be a genuine mixin trait, it should be _used_ to mixin behaviour and not as something to extend.
 Test fixture code is a good example.

 Let's say that you have a repository style class who's API talks about business operations, a `Customers` class for example.
 You might have an Oracle backed version and you don't want anything going in behind your back and messing with the data; everything in production code should go through your API.